What is ballast and when do I need it?

 - Nearby structures (buildings, trees)

-The feet of a structure are fixed on a hard surface using concrete screws, anchor bolts or special plugs.
+The feet of a structure is fixed on a hard surface using concrete screws, anchor bolts or special plugs.
 This is an ideal installation method for hard surfaces that can be drilled.
+Read more about fixing a stretch tent to concrete and walls

 For temporary structures or those that are required to leave minimal environmental impact, anchoring can be achieved by using a ballast plate.
 Commonly available concrete ballast tiles are used with this method (conveniently, these do not interrupt connecting units or the installation of side panels).
 If required, the ballast tiles can be covered to create a bench or demo table.
-See some examples here:
+In the below example the ballast is hidden under planters.

 - Water tanks in various formats (IBC or water + truss: 3 tanks of water contained within truss structure).

-- Metal shot bag ideal for stabilising objects or marquees (available in weights 5kg to 20kg)
+- Sand bags & Metal shot bags ideal for stabilising objects or marquees (available in weights 5kg to 20kg)

 ) and our Australian standards are set according to HRIA guidelines (https://www.hireandrental.com.au